Rackham’s Strategic Vision for Graduate Education

 Rackham and the graduate faculty will continue to advance high academic standards while reimagining the graduate academic experience as student-centered.

-- Increase opportunities, funding, and resources that prepare students to access the expanded range of career opportunities available to them.
+- In collaboration with faculty and graduate programs, develop opportunities, funding, and resources that prepare students to access the wide range of career opportunities available to them.

 Goal 2: Strengthened Diversity